matomo-org/developer-documentation/docs/generated/master/Hooks.md

 Triggered when gathering the list of all stylesheets (CSS and LESS) needed by Piwik and its plugins.
 Plugins that have stylesheets should use this event to make those stylesheets load.

-Stylesheets should be placed within a **stylesheets** subfolder in your plugin's root directory.
+Stylesheets should be placed within a **stylesheets** subdirectory in your plugin's root directory.

-Note: In case you are developing your plugin you may enable the config setting `[Debug] disable_merged_assets`.
-Otherwise your custom stylesheets won't be reloaded immediately after a change.
+_Note: While you are developing your plugin you should enable the config setting `[Debug] disable_merged_assets` so your stylesheets will be reloaded immediately after a change._

 **Example**